RADeveloping/LinkedUp/README.md

     /placeholderimage.jpg    # Used as a placeholder image if user image is not found.

 ├── scripts                  # Folder for scripts
-    ├── landing              # Folder for landing page stylesheets /creative.js         # used for landing page external function /creative.min.js     # used for landing page external function
+    /editprofile.js          # used for editing profile page js function /login.js                # used for the login page js function /main.js                 # used for main page js function /messagelist.js          # used for the message page js function /messageuser.js          # used for the direct message page js function /signup.js               # used for the sign up message page js function ├── landing              # Folder for landing page stylesheets /creative.js         # used for landing page external function /creative.min.js     # used for landing page external function